Preventing and responding to plagiarism

-How can I help my students understand and avoid plagiarism?
+How can I help students understand and avoid plagiarism?

-- State your expectations explicitly and more than once.
+- State your expectations explicitly and be aware that avoiding plagiarism is not as straightforward for students as it seems to academic researchers who are used to their own disciplinary norms.
 Conventions and expectations for attribution of sources vary across disciplines.
 They also vary across courses.
-You can't assume previous coursework has taught your students how to work with sources the way you want them to.
-All students need to be clearly introduced to your specific expectations for citation, as well as the rationale behind your expectations.
+As a result, you can't assume previous coursework has taught your students how to work with sources the way you want them to.
+All students need to be clearly introduced to your specific expectations for attribution and citation, as well as the rationale behind your expectations.
 Remember that learning how to attribute sources is linked with a number of complex values held within each discipline about what role the ideas or findings of other thinkers should or shouldn't serve in writing, and novice writers need to be taught about working effectively with texts in your field.
 We strongly recommend beginning the conversation with your students about how to work with sources in your field and course in your syllabus, but we also advise you to revisit and discuss these expectations when students begin writing.
-Here are some of the questions you should consider answering somewhere in writing for your students.
+Here are some of the questions you should consider answering for your students.

 - Where is the line in your class between kinds of information that should be explicitly cited and kinds of information that do not require citation?
 What is considered "common knowledge" and what is not?
 (This varies from course to course to a surprising extent, which is one reason students are often confused about this issue.)

 - Will the expectations for citation vary from assignment to assignment?
 (Should informal response writing be treated differently from a formal final draft of an essay?)

 - Must drafts of an assignment include complete, correct citation, or is it ethical to omit all or some citation until the final draft?